Voice recorder found in wreckage of China Eastern plane

 Monday’s crash was China’s worst in more than a decade.
 In August 2010, an Embraer ERJ 190-100 operated by Henan Airlines hit the ground short of the runway in the northeastern city of Yichun and caught fire.
 It carried 96 people and 44 of them died.
 Investigators blamed pilot error.

 Moritsugu reported from Beijing.
-Associated Press researcher Yu Bing and news assistant Caroline Chen in Beijing; researcher Chen Si in Shanghai; and video producer Olivia Zhang in Wuzhou, China; contributed to this report.
+Associated Press researcher Yu Bing and news assistant Caroline Chen in Beijing; researcher Chen Si in Shanghai; video producer Olivia Zhang in Wuzhou, China; and airlines reporter David Koenig in Dallas contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.